Izolator Boguchwała

 Izolator Boguchwała is a Polish football club based in the city of Boguchwała in the Rzeszów County.
+They currently play in the IV liga Subcarpathia.

 History

 The club was founded in 1944.
 Affiliated with the local porcelain factory, it was officially registered on 1 November 1947.

-In the 1980s and mid 1990s, they played regularly in the third league, in which their finished third in the 1986/87 season.
+In the 1980s and mid 1990s, they played regularly in the third league, in which their finished third in the 1986–87 season.

 Stadium

 Their stadium is Izo Arena.
 It was opened in 1947 as the first stadium in the Rzeszów County and built by the porcelain factory workers.